george-roussos/employeeasy-server/README.md

 # Employeeasy Server

 Employeeasy Server is the backend to the employeeasy app.
-It provides a MondoDB database, which contains all data the employeeasy app uses to run.
+It connects to a MondoDB database, which contains all data the employeeasy app uses to run.

 ## Installation